harrygamon/devops-notes/README.md

 ### 🤖 AI Assistant
 - Chat with an AI-powered DevOps expert
 - Get instant answers to Docker, Kubernetes, CI/CD questions
+- **Ollama Integration**: Use local Qwen3 model for enhanced AI responses
 - Intelligent fallback responses when AI is unavailable
 - Conversation history and context awareness